What do I wear?

 Nope.
 I will supply you with a mat, blocks, bolsters, blankets, and whatever else you need.
 If you’d prefer to use your own, you’re welcome to store equipment at my home studio or bring it with you.

 Ummm… so I bought a package and scheduled my first session okay.
 But how do I schedule the second one?

-My bad.
-The appointment software I’m using doesn’t allow you to book more than one appointment in a package.
-Since I wanted to offer great deals, I went ahead and made those packages anyway. 🙂 When we meet for your first session, we can schedule your next ones together (or even give you a regular time slot).
+Not to worry.
+The appointment software unfortunately won’t allow you to book more than one appointment in a package.
+Since I wanted to offer great deals, I went ahead and made those packages anyway. 🙂 When we meet for your first session, we can schedule your next ones (or even give you a regular time slot).

 75 minutes is hecka long in the middle of the day when I also work.
 Do you do lunch-hour sessions?